 A. It is assumed that immunity will be lifelong; however, it may wane

 in later years.
-Continue to use insect repellent with DEET to prevent
+Continue to use insect repellent to prevent

 any further mosquito bites.

 Fact sheets (EPA)

 Nile Information Pages (Colo.)

 Print a personal protection